 - particular radiographic appearances: Radiopaedia3 has an article on radiographic causes for suspicion; note that the commonest skull bone fractured accidentally in paediatric patients is the parietal bone: the commonest non-accidental skull fracture is also the parietal bone.

 There are other circumstances you might find yourself extra alert – such as when a child has had multiple previous attendances.
-While this alone is not grounds for a child protection assessment in itself it should probably prompt a referral to the health visitor (for preschool children) or school nurse (for school age children) at a minimum.
+As explained in an article on criminal-lawyer-perth.com.au, this alone is not grounds for a child protection assessment in itself but it should probably prompt a referral to the health visitor (for preschool children) or school nurse (for school age children) at a minimum.
 Often different professionals see slices of the same picture and it’s not until information is shared between them that the full picture is visible.

 Some good hard and fast rules for your practice are: